rust-hosted-langs/book/booksrc/chapter-interp-compiler-design.md

 (it must be a variable) and an instruction is generated for fetching the value into a register.

-Variables come in three kinds: local, non-local or global.
+Variables come in three kinds: local, nonlocal or global.

 **Local**: the symbol has been declared earlier in the expression using `let` and the compiler already has a record of that - the symbol is associated with a local register index and a simple lookup instruction is generated.

-**Non-local**: the symbol has been bound in a parent nesting function.
+**Nonlocal**: the symbol has been bound in a parent nesting function.
 Again, the compiler has a record of the declaration, which register is associated with the symbol and which relative call frame will contain that register.
 An upvalue lookup instruction is generated.

-**Global**: if the symbol isn't found as a local binding or a non-local binding, it is assumed to be a global, and a late-binding global lookup instruction is generated.
+**Global**: if the symbol isn't found as a local binding or a nonlocal binding, it is assumed to be a global, and a late-binding global lookup instruction is generated.
 In the event the programmer has misspelled a variable name, this is possibly the instruction that will be generated and the programmer will see an